 Sec.
-15. From and after the time this charter shall go into effect the various officers of the City of St. James, whether then in office or subsequently appointed, shall be vested with such powers and functions, and with such powers and functions only, as shall be specified in this charter as to their respective offices, but this section shall not be construed to extend the term of office of any officer elected or appointed, prior to the adoption of this charter.
+15. From and after the time this Charter shall go into effect the various officers of the City of Jackson, whether then in office or subsequently elected or appointed, shall be vested with such powers and functions, and with such powers and functions only, as shall be specified in this charter as to their respective offices, but this section shall not be construed to extend the term of office of any officer elected or appointed, prior to the adoption of this Charter.

-REPORTS, TRANSFERS OF PRIFICATE.
+REPORTS, TRANSFERS OF PROPERTY.

-Her.
-I.I.
-Hvery elective and apprintive officer, except members of the council and all hearts provided for in this sinctory simil annually on or before the frat Thesday in Sursh, make and transmit to the council fall and detailed reguris, properly verified by all david, of the business of such affine or department for the current fiscal year, togather will a full and the inventory of all money, property and other effents of the dig in the possession of such offcer or heard or under his or its control.
-Such officers and imania simil likewise make to the common council similar ceparis, and exhibit all their broks of account, sepers and other camrils hant by them, wienever requested by the connell so to do.
-Every dentire and appointive officer and imari and member thereat, provided for by this charter, simil, at the expiration of his term of office, is whatsoever way terminated, then over to the city or his successor is office, all the mosts, papers, fles, records, money and shor property and things wholesever, pertaining to his enter, which may be in his presestion or under his control.
+Sec.
+16. Every elective and appointive officer, except members of the council and all boards provided for in this Charter, shall annually, on or before the first Tuesday in March, make and transmit to the council full and detailed reports, properly verified by affidavit of the business of such office or department for the current fiscal year, together with a full and true inventory of all money, property, and other effects of the city in the possession of such officer or board or under his or its control.
+Such officers and board shall likewise make to the common council similar reports, and exhibit all their books of account, papers and other records kept by them, whenever requested by the council so to do.
+Every elective and appointive officer and board and member thereof, provided for by this Charter, shall at the expiration of his term of office, in whatsoever way terminated, turn over to the city or his successor in office, all the books, papers, files, records, money and other property and things whatsoever, pertaining to his office, which may be in his possession or under his control.